-Principals of Consolidation - The consolidated financial statements include the accounts of the Longwood University Foundation, Inc. and its supporting organization, the Duvahl Ridgeway Hull and Andrew W. Hull Charitable Foundation (the "Hull Foundation").
+Principals of Consolidation - The consolidated financial statements include the accounts of the Longwood University Foundation, Inc., Duvahl Ridgeway Hull and Andrew W. Hull Charitable Foundation (the "Hull Foundation"), Longwood University Alumni Association, and LUF Weyanoke, Inc.

 The Longwood University Foundation, Inc. and Affiliates (the "Foundation") receives 85% of the Hull Foundation's net income.
 The assets of the Hull Foundation include two charitable remainder trusts and other investments.
 Fifteen percent of the Hull Foundation net assets are payable to unrelated third parties and have been recorded in the consolidated statements of financial position as amounts payable to third-party beneficiaries.